kgyanwal/project2_final_level3/index.md

 ## Advantages

-The advantage of this project implementation using 3D gamekit *It because it is easier to use and learn.
+The advantage of this project implementation using 3D gamekit:
+--It because it is easier to use and learn.

 ## Shortcomings